constant AuthClawbackEnabledFlag

 Executes a callback function on each node in the tree until stopped.

 Nodes are walked in a depth-first order.
-Returning false
+Returning false from the callback

 stops further depth exploration at that node, but it does not stop the walk